Erik Jan Hanussen

-Erik Jan Hanussen, born Hermann Steinschneider (2 June 1889 – 25 March 1933), was an Austrian Jewish publicist, charlatan and clairvoyant performer.
+Erik Jan Hanussen (born Hermann Steinschneider; 2 June 1889 – 25 March 1933), was an Austrian publicist, charlatan and clairvoyant performer.
 Acclaimed in his lifetime as a hypnotist, mentalist, occultist and astrologer, Hanussen was active in Weimar Republic Germany and also at the beginning of Nazi Germany.
-He is said to have instructed Adolf Hitler in performance and the achievement of dramatic effect.
+He is said to have instructed Adolf Hitler in performance and the achievement of dramatic effect, and for treating Hitler during his depression.
+He was assassinated in 1933, likely by members of the Sturmabteilung in an internal power struggle.

 Early years

-Although Hanussen claimed to be a Danish aristocrat, he was in fact a Moravian Jew, born as Hermann (Herschel Chaim) Steinschneider.
-Hanussen's father, Siegfried Steinschneider (1858–1910), was an actor and caretaker of a synagogue who married Antonie Julie Kohn, a singer, in Vienna, Austria.
+Throughout his life, Hanussen would claim to be a Danish aristocrat, he was in fact of Moravian Jewish descent, born as Hermann (Herschel Chaim) Steinschneider.
+Hanussen's Jewish background would be either concealed or a nominally-tolerated open secret when he began to associate himself with the Nazi movement.

-Hanussen's parents traveled constantly through Austria and Italy with acting and musical troupes, taking Hanussen with them.
+Steinschneider was born to Siegfried Steinschneider and Juli Kohn in the Ottakring district of Vienna in 1889.
+Hanussen's parents travelled constantly through Austria and Italy with acting and musical troupes, taking Hanussen with them.

+His mother died when he was ten years old, and his father remarried to a widow named Berta Pick, with whom he had two children.
+Three years later, Hanussen dropped out of school and ran away from home.

 Career

-At the age of 21, Hanussen became a chief reporter for the newspaper Der Blitz He was later drafted into the army during World War I. During this time, he used mentalism to entertain the other troops.
-In 1917, he adopted the name Erik Jan Hanussen (also written as Erik van Hanussen) and joined a circus.
+At the age of 20, Hanussen became a chief reporter for the newspaper Der Blitz He was later drafted into the army during World War I. During this time, he used mentalism to entertain the other troops.
+In 1917, he adopted the name Erik Jan Hanussen, or sometimes Erik van Hanussen, and joined a circus.
 He soon wrote two booklets dealing with subjects including telepathy, clairvoyance, and mind-reading, which he labelled as fraudulent practices.
 However, he later treated these practices as genuine and claimed to have supernatural abilities.